jetli/antd-rs/crates/antd-yew/README.md

 # antd-yew

-Yew components for Ant Design.
+Ant Design components for the Yew framework.